Northrop High School

-Northrop High School is a Fort Wayne Community Schools high school located in the northern suburbs of Fort Wayne, Allen County, Indiana.
+Northrop High School is a Fort Wayne Community Schools high school located in the northern suburbs of Fort Wayne, Allen County, Indiana, United States.
 Northrop is classified as 5A by the IHSAA.
 Northrop High School has had a sister school, the Goethe Gymnasium, in Fort Wayne's sister city, Gera, Germany, since 1994.

 Demographics

-The demographic breakdown of the 2181 students enrolled in 2012-2013 was:
+The demographic breakdown of the 2180 students enrolled in 2021–2022 was: